-- We provide technical support for all Azure services released to General Availability, including Notification Hubs, through Azure Support, starting at $29.0/month.
+- We provide technical support for all Azure services released to general availability, including Notification Hubs, through Azure Support, starting at $29 per month.

-- For Basic and Standard Notification Hub tiers, we guarantee that, at least 99.9% of the time, properly configured applications will be able to send notifications or perform registration management operations with respect to a Notification Hub deployed within a Basic or Standard Notification Hub Tier.
-To learn more about our SLA, please visit the SLA page.
+- For basic and standard Notification Hub tiers, we guarantee that, at least 99.9% of the time, properly configured applications will be able to send notifications or perform registration management operations with respect to a Notification Hub deployed within a basic or standard Notification Hub Tier.
+Learn more about our SLA.

 Pushes include all notifications delivered to the platform notification services (e.g. Windows Notification Service, Apple Push Notification Service, Google Cloud Messaging and Microsoft Push Notification Service).

-Both Basic and Standard tiers do not require auto-scaling.
-Customers can use unlimited number of Pushes at published rates.
+Both basic and standard tiers do not require auto-scaling.
+Customers can use an unlimited amount of pushes at published rates.

-Active Devices are devices eligible to receive notifications and are defined as unique registration IDs for devices using Google Cloud Messaging or Amazon Device Messaging, channel URI (Uniform Resource Identifier) for devices using Windows Notification Service or Microsoft Push Notification Service, or device token for devices using Apple Push Notification service.
+Active devices are devices eligible to receive notifications.
+They are defined as unique registration IDs for devices using Google Cloud Messaging or Amazon Device Messaging, channel uniform resource identifiers (URI) for devices using Windows notification service or Microsoft push notification Service, or device tokens for devices using Apple push notification service.

-1. The subscription has two Basic namespaces and sends 5 M and 9 M pushes respectively with the two.
+1. The subscription has two basic namespaces and sends 5 million and 9 million pushes respectively with the two.
 The subscription will be charged $24 for the month. $20 comes from the base charges for the two namespaces.
-As pushes are aggregated at the subscription level for each tier, the subscription sent a total of 14 M pushes in Basic Tier.
-The 4 M overage results in a charge of $4.
+As pushes are aggregated at the subscription level for each tier, the subscription sent a total of 14 million pushes in basic tier.
+The 4 million overage results in a charge of $4.

-2. The subscription has one Free namespace, one Basic namespace and one Standard and sends 2 M, 10 M and 10 M pushes respectively amongst the three.
-The Free namespace exceeds 500 Active Devices, and the subscription is charged $210.
-New device registrations will be interrupted and only 1 M out of the 2 M pushes will have gone through at random for the Free namespace.
-The Basic namespace is charged $10 and the Standard namespace is charged $200 as there was no overage.
+2. The subscription has one free namespace, one basic namespace and one standard, and sends 2 million, 10 million and 10 million pushes respectively amongst the three.
+The free namespace exceeds 500 active devices.
+The subscription will be charged $210.
+New device registrations will be interrupted and only 1 million out of the 2 million pushes went through at random for the free namespace.
+The basic namespace is charged $10 and the standard namespace is charged $200 as there was no overage.